 After Regina clicks on the URL in your text, locates the RSVP Here button on your site, and enters her name and email, she is redirected to an RSVP form that lists her name, Guest #2, and Guest #3:

-Regina notices that she can edit the display of Guest #2 and Guest #3 to reflect the names of her husband and son:
+Regina can edit the names of Guest #2 and Guest #3 to reflect the names of her husband and son:

 Verdict?
 You’ll notice that by taking the extra step of populating the Guest List and grouping guests together, you’re sparing everyone from unnecessary headaches down the road which makes for a better RSVP experience.